'Outstanding' for Western Sussex Hospitals NHS Trust

 I left St Richard’s Hospital feeling positive for the future of volunteering within our hospitals.
 A big thanks to all the volunteers and staff for all their hard work and commitment in making volunteering a success across the Trust.

-Helping in Hospital: A guide to high impact volunteering, which will be published online over the next few weeks, captures the learnings and best practices from the hospitals in the programme on setting up and measuring impact volunteering within a hospital setting.
-This will be accompanied by an evaluation report from the hospitals in the programme.
+Ou report Helping in Hospitals: A guide to high impact volunteering captures the learnings and best practices from the hospitals in the programme on setting up and measuring impact volunteering within a hospital setting.